Anthares101/raptor-blog/dns-tunneling/index.md

 Setup in one of our domains a NS record for a subdomain or our whole domain.
 In my case I will setup `dns.test.com` NS record to point to my VPS  `vps.francecentral.cloudapp.azure.com`.
 This will tell Cloudflare that now, the authoritative DNS server is our VPS so the DNS queries should be sent to it.
 Make sure you point your NS record to an A record, at least in Cloudflare this is necessary and the record creation will fail if you try to use an IP address or a CNAME.

-With that out of the way, go to your server and install [Iodine](https://github.com/yarrick/iodine).
+With that out of the way, go to your server and install [Iodine](https://github.com/yarrick/iodine) (You can do it through `apt`).
 Now execute this (Make sure port 53 TCP/UDP is available):

 ```bash
 raptor@kestrel:~$ sudo iodined -f 10.2.0.1 dns.test.com